Partner, Leigh Day, London

 Daniel deals with complex personal injury claims, specialising in industrial disease claims and catastrophic injuries.
 His work is particularly focussed on asbestos disease claims.

-Daniel began to focus his practise exclusively on claimant personal injury claims whilst undertaking his training with Lawfords solicitors.
+Daniel began to focus his practise exclusively on claimant personal injury claims whilst undertaking his training with Lawfords Solicitors.
 Since joining Leigh Day in 2003 he has developed a particular interest in claims for industrial disease and catastrophic injuries.
-He became a partner at Leigh Day in 2008.
+He became a partner at Leigh Day in 2008 and is joint head of the firm’s disease team.

-He is accepted as a Fellow of the Association of Personal Injury Lawyers.
+He is accepted as a fellow of the Association of Personal Injury Lawyers and is accredited as an asbestos and disease specialist.
 He has written numerous articles for journals and publications and regularly gives lectures at professional training courses.
 In the Legal 500 he is described as ‘outstandingly knowledgeable’ by the Bar, and ‘compassionate’ and ‘responsive’ by clients.

 Notable cases include: